-One Pan Lemon Garlic Chicken and Asparagus is a simple, healthy meal full of lemony chicken and asparagus that's Paleo and Whole30 friendly.
+This twenty-minute Lemon Garlic Chicken and Asparagus is a simple, healthy meal with crispy chicken and asparagus served in a light lemon sauce.
+It's quick, easy to make, and packed with flavor.

 The chicken is lightly coated in flour, lemon zest, garlic powder, salt, and pepper.
 The flour makes sure the chicken gets brown and crispy on the outside.
-You can use almond flour or coconut flour if you are low carb, paleo, low carb, or gluten free.
-Then the asparagus, garlic, and a quick pan sauce of chicken broth and white wine vinegar bring everything together.
-Paired with some quinoa, brown rice, couscous, baked sweet potatoes, or spaghetti squash and you have a perfect meal in my opinion.
+You can use almond flour or coconut flour if you are low carb, paleo, low carb, or gluten-free.
+Then add the asparagus, garlic, and a quick pan sauce made chicken broth and white wine vinegar.
+Paired this recipe with pasta, brown rice, couscous, baked sweet potatoes, or spaghetti squash, and you have a perfect meal in my opinion.

 - Although buying chicken breast tenderloins is the easiest option, if whole chicken breasts are more affordable, just slice them into smaller strips so that they cook more quickly.
 Try to cut them so that they are uniform in size so that they all cook at the same time.